Believe In Books Literacy Foundation

 How does Believe In Books Literacy Foundation spend its money?

 Believe In Books Literacy Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Believe In Books Literacy Foundation tax-deductible?